- PaintShop Pro is Corel's affordable, all-in-one image editor that helps users create amazing images.

 The good news is that you can quickly fix these issues by following the troubleshooting steps listed below.

-How to fix Paint Shop Pro 9 issues on Windows 10
+How can I fix Paint Shop Pro issues on Windows 10?

 Here’s how to do that:

-- Open Device manager in Control Panel or through Search.
+- Open the Device Manager in Control Panel or through Search.

-- Wait until the update process finishes > restart you PC.
+- Wait until the update process finishes > restart your PC.

 You can also fix app compatibility issues by running the Program Compatibility Troubleshooter.
 This tool quickly detects and resolves compatibility issues.

 - Go to Settings > Update & Security > in the left-hand pane, select Troubleshooter.